Callumf55/IPA_GUI/README.md

 ### **Delta (Bio)**:
 parameter used when computing the conditional priors.
 The parameter must be positive.
 The smaller the parameter the more weight the adducts connections have on the posterior probabilities.
 Default 1.

+### **All out**:
+Logical value.
+If true the list of assignments found in each iteration is returned by the function.
+Default False.